What Is Experiential Multifamily Marketing (And How It Can Benefit Your Property)

 Relevance: Coke’s change of brand message began as a response to a culture shift in our society.
 In a world of uncertainties, people are yearning for a place of comfort and optimism.
 With a unified “happiness” message and customized local campaign executions, Coke made itself relevant to customers emotionally and geographically.

 Creativity: “Open Happiness” deserves applause because it took digital beyond the internet and made technology interesting in real life.
 When combined with creativity, even a vending machine can become a source of entertainment.
 After all, happiness often finds us when we least expect it!

 The core event of your experiential multifamily marketing campaign is to engage your consumers.
 There have to be people physically participating in the events and people online passing the message along to others.

-And the power and presence on social media does not go unnoticed.
+And the power and presence on social media do not go unnoticed.
 So back to the Departure Roulette: A few lucky Twitter users that tweeted their excitement about the campaign got an unexpected visit by the Heineken crew.
 The campaign enthusiasts were visited by the roulette board and given an opportunity to push the button that held their travel destination.

-When consumers are actively engaging a brand or campaign and then get rewarded, you create advocates — and other consumers notice.
+When consumers are actively engaging a multifamily brand or campaign and then get rewarded, you create advocates — and other consumers notice.
 Leverage these opportunities to create experiences consumers want to be involved in.